jamesxsc/c_compiler/management.md

   - Option 3: Copy register context state through function calls - won't work for recursion
 - We'll see how we go but probably accept some program size inefficiencies such as still having a jump after a return statement in a control block.
 - Floats and pointers before structs.
+- Storing functions in context - storage logic abstracted in function declarator.
+Type provided to build function when called by function definition or declaration since exact type grammar differs.

 # Milestones (Draft)